coronel08/my-notes/notes/docs/aws.md

 Follow best practice of giving least privilages
 * AWS IAM - Identity and Access Management, by default all actions denied.
 Have to grant privelages as the root user
     * Users - Recommended IAM entity when granting a person long term access permissions.
-    * Groups - Collection of Users and permissions
+    * Groups - Collection of Users and permissions, can't contain other groups or nest.
+Users can belong to more than 1 group
     * Policies - allows or denies permissions to AWS, attached to users
     * Roles - Access to temporary time and permissions, given to users, apps, etc best for short term.
 Does not have standard long-term credentials instead temp credentials.
 * AWS Organizations - For large business